-The goal of the exercise is to have a better understanding of how investors' demand for sovereign debt with different maturities evolves around high default risk events, while taking into account the non competitive nature of the market.
-In particular, with this decomposition, it is possible to estimate what is the elasticity of the actual investors' will-ingness to pay.
+The goal of the exercise is to have a better understanding of how investors' demand for sovereign debt with different maturities evolves around high default risk events, while considering the non-competitive nature of the market.
+With this decomposition, it is possible to estimate what is the elasticity of the actual investors' willingness to pay.

 To filter the data, I introduce an environment based on Wilson (1979) framework, and more specifically on Hortaçsu and McAdams (2010) and Kastl (2011b).
-The auction model uses a discriminatory price protocol - pay-as-bid - and treats all investors as identical exante.
-Investors differ ex-post on the realization of the idiosyncratic private signals regarding the security being auctioned.
+The auction model uses a discriminatory price protocol - pay-as-bid - and treats all investors as identical ex-ante.
+Investors differ expost on the realization of the idiosyncratic private signals regarding the security being auctioned.
 Given the private realization of their signal, as well as their subjective expectation of the aggregate state, each investor then submits a discrete bid function that maximizes their expected utility.

 In the dataset, I observe the equilibrium object, the discrete bid functions.
-Through a necessary equilibrium condition I then back out the primitive, investors' true valuations.
+Through a necessary equilibrium condition, I then back out the primitive, investors' true valuations.
 With both investor's valuations and bids, I assess how the wedge between the two evolves around the crisis.
 This wedge represents investor's market power: bidding below the valuation is possible as investors internalize that a single bid can influence the clearing price.